-In the heterogeneous effects specifications that rely on a measure of individual SES, we use the predicted \hat{Y}{id} obtained by applying the estimated flexible function $\hat{f}(.)$ to the full sample of 1.5 million phone users.
-This particular metric is not intended to be externally valid to the at-large population, for indeed there are significant differences in the wealth distribution of mobile phone owners and non-owners (Blumenstock & Eagle 2010).
+In the heterogeneous effects specifications that rely on a measure of individual SES, we use the predicted $\hat{Y}{id}$ obtained by applying the estimated flexible function $\hat{f}(.)$ to the full sample of 1.5 million phone users.
+This particular metric is not intended to be externally valid to the at-large population, for indeed there are significant differences in the wealth distribution of mobile phone owners and non-owners (Blumenstock and Eagle, 2010).
 Instead, it is intended to estimate whether the mobile phone owners receiving transfers are wealthy or poor relative to other mobile phone owners.
-We discuss alternate measures of SES in Section (i), and concerns about the potential endogeneity of these measures in Section 6.2 (iv).
+We discuss alternate measures of SES is Section 5.2.1, and concerns about the potential endogeneity of these measures in Section 6.2.4.